silverprize/materialdrive/README.md

 - Google oauth2
 - File navigation
 - File delete, copy, move
-- Fab for new document or folder and upload files
+- Fab for new document/folder and upload files

 Consist of
 =